awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 For more information on defining pipelines, see [Define SageMaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/define-pipeline.html)\.

+## Export to an Inference Endpoint<a name="data-wrangler-data-export-inference"></a>

+Use your Data Wrangler flow to process data at the time of inference\.
+You can create a SageMaker serial inference pipeline from your Data Wrangler flow and a machine learning model\.
+You can either use your own model or use the notebook we provide to train one with Amazon SageMaker Autopilot or XGBoost using the data that you've transformed in your Data Wrangler flow\.

+The pipeline provides the ability to perform either batch or real\-time inference\.
+You can also add the Data Wrangler flow to SageMaker Model Registry\.
+For more information about hosting models, see [Host multiple models in one container behind one endpoint](multi-model-endpoints.md)\.

+When you export one or more steps from your data flow to an inference endpoint, Data Wrangler creates a Jupyter notebook that you can use to define, instantiate, run, and manage the inference pipeline\.

+### Use a Jupyter Notebook to create an inference endpoint<a name="data-wrangler-inference-notebook"></a>

+Use the following procedure to export your Data Wrangler flow to create an inference pipeline\.

+To create an inference using a Jupyter notebook, do the following\.

+1. Choose the **\+** next to the node that you want to export\.

+1. Choose **Export to**\.

+1. Choose **SageMaker Inference Pipeline \(via Jupyter Notebook\)**\.

+1. Run the Jupyter notebook\.

 ## Export to Python Code<a name="data-wrangler-data-export-python-code"></a>

 To export all steps in your data flow to a Python file that you can manually integrate into any data processing workflow, use the following procedure\.

-Use the following procedure to generate a Jupyter Notebook and run it to export your Data Wrangler flow to Python Code\.
+Use the following procedure to generate a Jupyter notebook and run it to export your Data Wrangler flow to Python Code\.

 1. Choose the **\+** next to the node that you want to export\.